Michael Mizrachi

-Michael David Mizrachi (born January 5, 1981) is an American professional poker player who has won eight bracelets at the World Series of Poker.
+Michael David Mizrachi (born January 5, 1981) is an American professional poker player who has won nine bracelets at the World Series of Poker.
 He holds a record four wins in the $50,000 Poker Players Championship (2010, 2012, 2018, and 2025) and won the Main Event of the 2025 World Series of Poker.
 Mizrachi also has two World Poker Tour titles, and previously made the final table of another WSOP Main Event, finishing 5th at the 2010 World Series of Poker.

 Mizrachi was inducted into the Poker Hall of Fame under extraordinary circumstances following the 2025 Main Event, circumventing the regular election process.

 Personal life

 Mizrachi was born in Miami, Florida.
 He is the younger brother of Robert Mizrachi who has numerous World Series of Poker and World Poker Tour finishes to his own name.
 He has a twin brother Eric Mizrachi (a semi-amateur poker player) and a younger brother, Daniel Jay Mizrachi, who is a professional DJ, also known as DJ Mizrachi; and a casual poker player with three cashes in the Main Event.
 Mizrachi is fluent in Hebrew, and his father, Ezra Mizrachi, is of Iraqi Jewish origin.
 Growing up, Mizrachi wanted to become a doctor but dropped out of college to play poker full-time.

 Mizrachi has three children: Paul William (named after his grandfather), Julie and Joseph Mizrachi.
 He lives in Hollywood, Florida.
 He purchased a motor home out of his poker winnings which he used to keep his family near him when he was on the road, but eventually sold it as it was depreciating in value.
 In early 2010, a federal tax lien in the amount of $339,711 was filed against Mizrachi for unpaid taxes related to his earnings from 2005 to 2007.
 Mizrachi also had two residential properties in Florida foreclosed on including a condominium he owned with his brother, Robert.
 In 2016, Aidiliy Mizrachi, his wife, divorced Michael for irreconcilable differences.